hipc-book/hipc-book.github.io/_practicals/6-off-node_parallelism.md

 This will run 20 ranks of "my_code" and will also display the mapping information (tasks to cores, etc.).
 It will run on 2 separate nodes, using 10 tasks on each node (**Note:** there are 96 CPU cores per Viking node).

 When running you should be aware that there may be other tasks running on the same node, potentially affecting the performance of your application.
-If you would like exclusive access to your resources, you can specify the `--exclusive` configuration option, or ensure you request enough resources (i.e. 192 tasks, 2 nodes and 96 tasks per node _should_ allocate 2 nodes exclusively, though this is not guaranteed).
+If you would like exclusive access to your resources, you can specify the `--exclusive` configuration option.

 > # Exercise 3
 >